Main cyCombine workflow (Python port)

 3. Arcsinh-transform the marker channels

-4. Inspect the batch effect (UMAP colored by batch)
+4. Inspect the batch effect with UMAP colored by batch

 7. Evaluate the correction with EMD reduction

-8. Visualize density + UMAP before vs. after correction
+8. Compare density and UMAP views before and after correction

 Setup